harshmasiwal/harshmasiwal/README.md

 🌱 I've masterful expertise in SQL, Python, and Apache Spark.
 My skills extend to designing and optimizing data pipelines, data cleaning, and data orchestration tools, and I'm well-versed in cloud platforms like Azure.

-🚀I am constantly seeking opportunities to apply my vast knowledge to real-world projects.
+🚀Constantly seek opportunities to apply my vast knowledge to real-world projects.

 💡I am incredibly excited to contribute to projects that advance the field of data engineering.